robOcity/better_streets/README.md

 ## Running

-1. Perform ETL by running `python etl.py` from the project directory.
+1. Perform ETL by running `python -m peds.etl` from the project directory.

-1. Analyze the data by running `python analysis.py`.
+1. Analyze the data by running `python -m peds.analysis.py`.

 ## Access to Data